shaykhsiddique/Remote-Shell-in-Python/README.md

   > server.py must run of a public server and in client.py use the IP of that server

 # License
-  > No License is require.
+  > No License is required.

   > Fully open-source.